Office of the Superintendent of Financial Institutions

 Given the importance of fairness to participating policyholders, the ICA requires that the allocation methodologies must:

 Even where a company has met the above two requirements, the Superintendent may disallow an allocation method if it is deemed not to be fair and equitable to the participating policyholders.
-See Section 3 of this guideline for a discussion of the general principles for deciding on fairness and policyholders’ reasonable expectations.
+See Section 3 of this guideline for a discussion of the general principles for deciding on fairness and Policyholder Reasonable Expectations (PRE).

 Section 461 of the ICA addresses payments to shareholder accounts from participating accounts.
 Each financial year companies are permitted to transfer an amount from each participating account.
 These amounts are based on a calculation using the following information and factors specified in Section 461: